5 - Introduction to the transition plan

 🌐 English version of this image.

-Bilan Carbone®, after the accounting step, naturally leads to the development of a transition plan, any approach carbon accounting approach intended to enable the move to action.
+Bilan Carbone®, after the accounting step, naturally leads to the development of a transition plan, any approach of carbon accounting approach intended to enable the move to action.

-Step 5.4: the planning of the implementation of actions.
+Step 5.4: Schedule the implementation of actions.

 🌐 English version of this image.